-- Event kick-off or wrap-up gatherings.
 Including a fun mixer element to your pre-event volunteer training sessions will let them know that you value their support.
-Later, host a small party to reward your fundraising leaders, like top 5K teams, with campaign prizes and a fun night out.
+Later, host a small party to reward your fundraising leaders, with campaign prizes and a fun night out.

-The main point of this and other thank you gift ideas is to stay creative.
+The main point to remember here is to stay creative.
 There’s no one single way to throw a special celebration to thank your volunteers.
 What will they appreciate?
 From donuts and coffee to evening mixers to fully catered meals, there are all kinds of ways to give your volunteers a good time.

 3. Swag Bags and Baskets

-Non-physical thank you gift ideas can be especially meaningful, but nothing gets right to the point like a swag bag or basket full of perfect thank you gifts.
+Non-physical thank you gift ideas can be especially meaningful, but nothing gets right to the point like a swag bags make for perfect thank you gifts.
 Show your volunteers how much you appreciate their devotion and hard work by treating everyone to a special collection of gifts at your next event or celebration.

-Include items like t-shirts, branded water bottles, candy or other treats, gift certificates, and anything else you think your supporters will love!
+Include items like t-shirts, branded water bottles, candy, or gift certificates.
+If you want to really go above and beyond, you could use a company like Charity Charms to include custom-made jewelry or charms that show off your organizations logo and cause.
 Gift baskets and bags are completely flexible to suit your budget and group’s size, so take your time.
 You might develop a gift basket around a theme to guide what kinds of goods to include, like one of these: